 How Infostealer Malware Helps Ransomware Operators Hide in Plain Sight

 Cybercriminals have always looked for new and dastardly ways to improve their tactics and gain broader and deeper access to valuable data.
-With more than 4 billion malware attempts observed last year, the increase showcases how this preferred tactic is trending.
+With over 6 billion malware attempts observed globally in recent reporting, the increase showcases how this preferred tactic is trending.
 Bad actors are executing specific infostealer malware to exfiltrate authentication data such as credentials and session cookies and use that information to hide in plain sight while they gain access to your confidential data.

 Infostealer malware is a form of malicious software used by ransomware operators to slip under the radar and steal important information from unsuspecting users.
 Here we dive into what infostealer malware is, how it helps ransomware operators masquerade as legitimate users to launch cyberattacks, how it puts your data at risk and what best practices you should follow to protect yourself and your organization.